 The Code of Federal Regulations defines a qualifying event for O visa status as “an activity such as, but not limited to, a scientific project, conference, convention, lecture, series, tour, exhibit, business project, academic year, or engagement.”

-O-1 is a non-immigrant status or visa while an EB-1(a) (Alien of Extraordinary Ability) is an petition of immigration under EB-1 category.
+O-1 is a non-immigrant status or visa while an EB-1(a) (Alien of Extraordinary Ability) is a petition of immigration under EB-1 category.

-I’m currently at J-1 status and subject to the 2 years residency at home obligation.
+I’m currently at J-1 status and subject to the two years residency at home obligation.
 Can I apply for O-1?

 Apply for an O-1 from a U.S. Consulate abroad to get O-1 status, since you might not change to a non-immigrant status in the United States before you fulfill the two years home residency obligation (or obtain a waiver to the requirement).